-Meeting times: Classes begin at 10:30 a.m.
-The October 14th will be 1.5 hours in duration while the November 11th and December 19th classes will be 1 hour in duration.
+Meeting times: Classes begin at 10:30 a.m. and will each be up to 1.5 hours in duration.

 Membership: to become a supporting member of the Buddhist Faith Fellowship and receive course discounts and other benefits, visit HERE.

 Register Here.
 I read and agree with the Refund Policy & Disclaimer of Responsibility below.

-Retaking Buddhism 1.0: Basic Practices and Teachings?
-If you already took this course in 2017 and wish to retake it as a refresher course, we are asking for a nominal donation of either $20 or $25 to help cover costs.
+Retaking Buddhism 1.0: Eight Steps to Happiness?
+If you already took this course in 2017 or 2018 and wish to retake it as a refresher course, we are asking for a nominal donation of either $30 or $25 to help cover costs.

 No refunds are granted for no shows or cancellations except if course, workshop, retreat or program is withdrawn by BFF of CT.
 By registering to any course, workshop or retreat, you acknowledge and agree with our Refund Policy.

 If a student wishes to cancel his/her registration to any course, workshop or retreat, the BFF of CT may provide credit to the student toward another corresponding future course, workshop or retreat taken with the Fellowship.
 The student needs to provide a written request for credit sent via email to the BFF of CT one week prior to the first day of class, workshop or retreat.
 Credit toward a course will only be granted for one year after the date of cancellation.

 Disclaimer of Responsibility: By registering for this program.
 I, the course member, specifically waive any and all claims of action against the Buddhist Faith Fellowship, Inc. and staff for damages, loss, injury, accident, or death due to negligence on the part of any organization, volunteer or employee providing services included in this course.

 “Being an experience meditator and Buddhist teacher, Senpai is a master in explaining the Buddhist teachings through down-to-earth language, charming personal stories, and clear metaphors and similes.
 I would highly recommend any course he is teaching.” Él habla español también. – Anita Sanchez, New Haven, CT